fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 This option is a bit unfortunate as it means extra obfuscating generic helper functions when there is actually no generic code around.
 It also means users have no way of manually inlining such a helper function, and it makes another case where you don't get "closure under substitution" for F# generic code (which also happens for some SRTP calls, where generic helpers are also needed).

-#### Option B - expect the type authors to resolve this by authoring an explicitly accessible method
+**Option B - expect the type authors to resolve this by authoring an explicitly accessible method.**

 Option B is to expect the type authors to resolve this by authoring an explicitly accessible method: